Looking for something to whip up with your chickpeas other than hummus?

 In the sauce I substituted the olive oil with vinegar.
 In my book, oil is never necessary.
 Regular mustard replaced the hot mustard and Tamari gave way to soy sauce.
 I kept the lemon juice since I always have fresh lemons around.
 And lemon juice is flawless in every salad.

 This recipe is so much more than a salad.
 Whether or not you need to get “back on track”, this dish is a wonderful addition to your next meal.
 It’s filling and nourishing enough to be a main meal yet light enough to pave the way for the main course if you wish.

-Vegan and free of added sugar, oil, soy, nuts and seeds
+Vegan and free of refined grain, added sugar, oil, soy, nuts and seeds

 Reasons to love this recipe: light, nutritious, lots of produce, summery